 Estimated reading time: 6 minutes

 So here we are.
-Christmas co-parenting with a Narcissist is tough.
-Really tough.
-It sucks balls and it is hard.
+Christmas co-parenting with a narcissist is tough — really tough.
+It sucks balls, and it’s hard.

-I’ve done it myself and a lot of my clients must do it so I thought I would write a short guide on how you can make the impact to your mind, body and soul as small as possible.
+Many of us have been through this, and a lot of my clients likely do it, so I thought I’d write a short guide on how you can make the impact on your mind, body, and soul as small as possible.

 Let’s get right to it.

 It’s so close to Christmas that I’ll try and make it as short and easy to remember as possible.
 When we’re around a narcissist, we all know that we start to question ourselves, and our brain might leave the building to cope.
 Hello, my good friend Dissociation.